wyne-ybanez/personal-portfolio-master/README.md

 ### Known Bugs

 The Navigation bar is clear upon opening the page.
 This is perfect on laptops and desktops.
 However, it leads to poor UX for smaller devices/viewports.
 I do not yet have extensive knowledge to code my own JavaScript and change the navigation bar background to be static when viewing on smaller devices.

+### Design Changes

+- The website used to incorporate a black background, this has been changed to a white background.
+Text colors and section backgrounds have been changed accordingly

+- Previously the website would link externally to projects.html and contactme.html.
+These files have been deleted and instead the site incorporates a one page for all content regiment.

+- Previously it was planned that the Footer would have 3 navigation buttons as specified in the Wireframes.
+This has been altered and now the footer will now contain navigation links, social icons as well as contact information.

 ### Future Implementations